 Make and bind the ~perfect~ notebook from scratch here we're gonna try to bind a notebook with stuff you already have at home. seriously, the most "special" materials you'll need are the canvas and some beeswax (and even that's optional) but before anything else, what the hell is my definition of the perfect notebook? for me, - the pages should open up flat, like a moleskine notebook - the cover should be very stiff, so i can write on it even if it's propped on my lap - the cover should be highly customizable - the pages should be big and wide, with no lines because i draw a lot - it should be thick enough to contain a whole semester's worth of drawings and notes - sturdy with no fraying on the corners of the cover - preferably with pockets so that's what we're gonna ~try~ and make today the notebook you'll see being constructed is for my friend.

 Make a 100 page Notebook I am so tired of looking for new notebook and never find exactly what I want.
 So I thought, why not make my own?
 This tutorial will show you how to make your own notebook using an old record album cover.
 It also teaches a sewn in bookbinding technique.
 It may be that you have all these materials at home or something comparable.
 1. Optional materials: -clear packing tape -colored paper -pens -glue stick -button -yarn -large bead #11 DIY Notebooks I've been really meaning to get all of my blog stuff organized.
 Right now, I have a couple of notebooks that have tons of lists, ideas, and contacts written down in no particular order.
 I can't stand it.
+Then I saw this wonderful project on A Beautiful Mess and I was just so inspired!
+Thanks Elsie!
+Here's how I made my own little notebooks using recycled papers.
 Materials: Pretty patterned paper: I cut up an urban outfitters catalog because they have such awesome designs.
 Scissors: I brought out pinking sheers but decided against using them.
 Thick needle and embroidery thread Various writing paper: I used yellow legal pad paper, graph paper, and lined newsprint paper that I use with my students.
 Washi tape: Believe it or not, I just jumped on that bandwagon and got my hands on some wash tape and as expected, I am in love!
 Alphabet letters: I used these to label my notebooks.
 1. 2.
 3. 4.
 I also made one for Chris to write down his songs.

 NOTE BOOK Todays diy is a note book.
 And don´t get terrified by my instructions.
 Just take it step by step and follow the pictures.
 Start by cutting 30 pieces of paper with the dimensions 14.5cmx21cm.
 For the book’s cover, you can cut two pieces of paper of the same size, but from a prettier paper.
 1. 2.
 3. 4. /// Dagens diy är en anteckningsbok.
 1. 2.
 3. 4.
 5. 6.
 7. 8. /// 5.
 6. 7.
 8. Turn the note book upside down and make a small knot by the hole. /// Vänd så på blocket och gör en liten dubbelknut precis vid hålet, klipp av trådarna.
 And you are done! /// Och du är klar!